TheVirtuoid/fwjs-card/README.md

 ## Versions

+1.4.0 : Added clone() method

+1.3.0 : Added toString() method

+1.2.1 : Fixed build option so intellisense will work with IDEs.

 1.2.0 : Again, changing way the class is consumed.
 I think I really have it this time.

 1.1.4 : Reformat of README file.